-O’Toole pins a generous portion of blame on the Central Bank, which in an abdication of responsibility viewed its role as merely ensuring banks were solvent, not ethical.
+O’Toole pins a large portion of blame on the Central Bank, which in an abdication of responsibility viewed its role as merely ensuring banks were solvent, not ethical.
 A huge difference.
 Government failure to address this issue as investment poured into the Emerald Isle undoubtedly helped foster a culture of risky and unscrupulous behaviour that set the tone and foundation for what was to come.

-The book prescribes the second part of Ireland’s story from 2001-2006 where the economy began to slow, with growth and exports falling.
+The book details the second part of Ireland’s story from 2001-2006 where the economy began to slow, with growth and exports falling.
 Crucially, during this time manufacturing jobs were lost and replaced with construction, financial and public sector roles as signs of overheating emerged.

 O’Toole states that two economies began to emerge; one in which people created goods and sold them and the second of facades and fiction.
-He draws the significant distinction that consumption replaced production as the means to keep the economy growing.
+He draws the distinction that consumption replaced production as the means to keep the economy growing.

 The author reveals from 2002 onwards the largest single source of Foreign Direct Investment (FDI) into Ireland was from the Netherlands, courtesy of ‘high-level financial juggling by American owned transnational corporations, with their Dutch based treasury-management subsidies routing capital flows through Dublin’.